 In some of the previous articles, we have discussed how Running Style is typically divided into Overpronation, neutral pronation and supination, as a starting point when choosing running shoes.
-In Choose the best running shoes for different purposes, we look at how to choose running shoes in practice for the specific purpose we will use them for.
-If we do it systematically, it is not difficult.
-If you wish for more information about a specific product below, then just click on the image.
+In Choosing the best running shoes for different purposes, we look at how to choose running shoes in practice for the specific purpose we will use them for.
+If we do it systematically, it isn’t difficult.

 The structure of the running shoe is of great importance for how your body is loaded during running.
 So, by having several shoes to switch between, you have from each time you train to have the opportunity to vary the way your body is loaded.
 This will ultimately help reduce the risk of congestion injuries.
 Therefore, you need to switch between different running shoes.

 The more serious runners often use a running shoe dedicated exclusively to competition use.
 There can be a big difference between whether it should be used for 5 km or marathon running.
-When you have to perform up to your very best, even margins like weight can be crucial – and here a pair of lightweight competition shoes come into the picture.
+When you have to perform up to your very best, even margins like weight can be crucial – and here a pair of lightweight competition shoes comes in.

 One of the best running shoes for competitions as well as the short and fast runs is BROOKS HYPERION TEMPO as below:

 A good alternative or supplement to the more “classic” running shoes can be to run in bare feet or very light shoes with great flexibility and with a low drop.
-The trend took off a few years ago when author and runner Christopher McDougall wrote the running bestseller “Born to Run” about a Mexican Native American tribe who ran long and fast with very simple shoes.
+A few years ago, the trend took off when author and runner Christopher McDougall wrote the running bestseller “Born to Run” about a Mexican Native American tribe who ran long and fast with very simple shoes.
 Without being harmed, and several of us remember Zola Budd.
 Budd’s career was unusual in that she mainly trained and raced barefoot.

 It helped to shift focus from the more classic perception of running shoes, running style and the way of running.
 The technique is a crucial factor here.
 The Natural Running phenomenon itself can be attacked in several ways.
 There are many techniques, and it is cultivated in a myriad of variants such as Pose-running, where you work with technique, posture and high stride frequency.

 The upper part can be tighter so that pebbles, gravel and mud do not get into the shoe so easily.
 There may be a so-called rock plate, which prevents pointed stones can be felt up through the sole.
-Reinforcements of the upper part along with the shoe and at the toe, does that they can withstand bumps into, for example, stones and blackberry bushes.
+Reinforcements of the upper part and the shoe do that they can withstand bumps into, for example, stones and blackberry bushes.

 Brands such as Salomon, Nike and Adidas have made several running shoes that are particularly suitable for trail running.
-However, the HOKA ONE ONE SPEEDGOAT 4 below is probably the best as a formidable trail shoe.
+However, the HOKA ONE ONE SPEEDGOAT 4 below is probably the best for long trail runs.

 1) Find your running style – Many sports stores have this opportunity on a treadmill, or look below one of your old worn shoes.
 How is the worn pattern?